 Since audio files are stored in non-volatile memory, if autoprovisioning is disabled after they have been loaded to the board, the audio file settings will not change.
-You can force a change to the audio files on the board by one of the following two ways:

-- Click Delete for each file that you want to restore to the factory default audio file on the Audio Configuration page. - Change the autoprovisioning file with the word "default" set as the file name.
+You can force a change to the audio files on the board by clicking Restore Default on the Audio Configuration page or by changing the autoprovisioning file with "default" set as the file name.